n-grace-henry/MS-Thesis/feb_progress_log.md

 Starting 3 new 11 amino acid standard mixes.
 Each vial got 20ul of each of 11 amino acids, and 80 of Tyrosine.

+## 2023-02-16
+Took overnight to dry salmon samples after the column purification because I turned off the heat because I had to go home.
+Added the 1 mL of 0.01 HCl this morning and letting the sample dissolve.
+The sample is very dry and solid at the bottom of the vial so it's a little challenging to fully dissolve but going ok so far.